HancockLab/CVI/demographic_inference/README.md

 # Inference of demography

-This directory contains scripts for the inference of the demographic history of Cape Verde Islands Arabidopsis thaliana
+This directory contains scripts for the inference of the demographic history of Cape Verde Islands Arabidopsis thaliana, and for plotting

 ## ccr